Opisek/UnterUns/README.md

 # UnterUns
-The app for a Geocaching school project.
+An app for a Geocaching school project.

 The group project included:
 - Planning out two routes